In Process

 Commissioned by Playwrights Horizons Soundstage

-Maestro (2W, 2M and orchestra)
+Maestro (working title—will change) (2W, 2M and orchestra)

 Musical with composer Ben Wexler